Backtracking algorithms¶

 for choice in choices:

-# Pruning: check if the choice is valid
+# Prune: check if the choice is valid

 if is_valid(state, choice):

-# Try: make a choice, update the state
+# Trial: make a choice, update the state

 make_choice(state, choice)